ENG517/Procedure/marshb/marsh-logic-vocal-presets-t2.md

 ![Open Library](assets/images/screenshots/T2-step2.jpg)

-> **Note:** Logic Pro's library is home to MIDI keyboards, guitar presets, and AI drummers as well.
+> **Note:** *Logic Pro's library is home to MIDI keyboards, guitar presets, and AI drummers as well.*

 ### 3. Locate the *voice* option within the menu
+- Select **Voice** from the menu.
 - Directly below the library icon in Logic Pro's sound library, voice will be the third option from the top.

 ![Locate Voice Option](assets/images/screenshots/T22-step3.jpg)

 ### 4. Explore Logic Pro's vocal presets
+- Once you select a vocal preset, the settings will be applied to your vocal track
 - Logic has a variety of vocal presets that range from mimicking the 1960s to expiremental delay
-- Once you select a vocal preset, the settings will be applied to your vocal track

 ![Vocal Preset Options](assets/images/screenshots/T2-step4.jpg)

-> Logic comes with stock vocal presets, but more vocal presets can be downloaded from third party websites
+>**Note:** *Logic comes with stock vocal presets, but more vocal presets can be downloaded from third party websites.*